-Element Purpose and link to strategy Description and operation Opportunity Variable Long- pay term incentives (LTI) To incentivise and support the development and execution of business strategies linked to long-term performance and shareholder value creation To serve as a retention tool Sanoma's long-term remuneration is built on share-based incentive plans, Performance Share Plans (PSP) and Restricted Share Plans (RSP), which offer the CEO an opportunity to receive Sanoma shares as long-term incentives.
+lement Purpose and link to strategy Description and operation Opportunity pay ter inc ong- erm incentives TI) To incentivise and support the development and execution of business strategies linked to long-term performance and shareholder value creation To serve as a retention tool Sanoma's long-term remuneration is built on share-based incentive plans, Performance Share Plans (PSP) and Restricted Share Plans (RSP), which offer the CEO an opportunity to receive Sanoma shares as long-term incentives.
 The conditions and the granting of the LTI shares are decided on annually by the Board based on the HR Committee's proposal.
 Performance shares In the PSPs, the performance is measured based on achievement of the criteria set by the Board for annually commencing new plans.
-The plans are normally based on a performance period of two years followed by a vesting period of one year.
+The plans are based on a performance period of one to three years followed by a vesting period, duration of which is dependent on the length of the performance period and varies from two years (when the performance period is one year) to no vesting period (when the performance period is three years).
 Performance measures, their weighting and targets are set annually at the start of the performance period based on the Company's objectives linked to the financial and strategic priorities.
 The measures can include for example operational earnings per share (EPS) and adjusted free cash flow.
 The Board may vary the performance measures and/or the weightings of the measures in the annually commencing PSP plans.
-Share rewards will be earned based on the achievement against the set performance targets after the end of the performance range will be determined for each performance.
-The reward will increase on a linear scale from the minimum level of 25% to 100% on the target level performance.
-The reward will increase on a linear scale from the PSP outcome both upwards and downwards to deal with and/or eliminate the impact of: unforeseen events during the performance period which have a material impact on the outcome.
-The Board has discretion to adjust the PSP outcome both upwards and downwards to deal with and/or eliminate the idend to be held for a vesting period of at least one year after the end of the performance period.
-The share elivery after the vesting period is conditional upon continued employment until the moment of transferring shares, or a good leaver ground.
-The Board has, however, discretion to decide on whether and to what extent the CEO is eligible to granted share rewards will be paid latest by the eond When determining the annual LTI opportunity for the CEO the Board aims to ensure that the value of the CEO's total remuneration is appropriately positioned relative to relevant peers.
+Share rewards will be earnee based on the achievement against the set performance targets after the end of the performance period once the results have been audited and approved by the Board.
+The performance period once the results have been audited and approved by the Board from the minimum level of 25% to 100% on the target level performance.
+The reward will increase on a linear scale from the minimum level of 25% to 100% on the target level performance eriod which have a material impact on the outcome.
+The Board has discretion to adjust the PSP outcome both upwards and downwards to deal with and/or eliminate the impact of: unforeseen events during the performance period which have a material impact on the outcome.
+The earned reward will be required to be held for a vesting period (when performance period is three When determining the annual LTI opportunity for the CEO the Board aims to ensure that the value of the CEO's total remuneration is appropriately positioned relative to relevant peers.
 The maximum value of the normal annual LTI reward at the moment of grant is expected to be in the range of maximum 100%-150% of base salary.
 The Board may, however, use discretion to grant LTI shares up to a maximum total value of 300% of base salary at the moment of grant in exceptional circumstances.
 Such exceptional circumstances may include recruitment, significant increase in the size or scope of the role or responsibilities, significant strategic change or other similar circumstances.
-The agreed annual LTI opportunity of CEO Susan Duinhoven is, however, defined as a fixed number of shares = 100,000 shares on the target level performance and 150,000 shares on the maximum level performance.
+The agreed annual LTI opportunity of the CEO may, however, be defined as a fixed number of shares on the target level performance and the maximum level performance.
 Details of the LTI opportunity in respect of each year will be disclosed in the annual Remuneration Report.